How Hypnosis and Hypnotherapy Are Regulated Globally

 Regulations in Australia and New Zealand

-In Australia, hypnotherapy is unregulated at the national level, though practitioners are often required to adhere to the standards set by professional associations like the Australian Hypnotherapists’ Association (AHA).
-These organizations mandate specific training and ethical guidelines, ensuring a degree of professionalism.
+In Australia, hypnotherapy is unregulated at the national level, though practitioners are often required to adhere to the standards set by their professional associations such as the Australian Hypnotherapists’ Association (AHA).
+These organizations mandate specific training and ethical guidelines, helping ensure professionalism.
 According to a 2023 survey by the AHA, over 70% of hypnotherapists in Australia hold certifications recognized by international bodies (**Source: AHA Survey 2023**).

 New Zealand has a similar approach, with hypnotherapy being largely self-regulated.
 However, practitioners who are members of professional bodies are expected to meet rigorous standards for education and practice.